 Can I cancel a software update once it begins?
 How do I resume when I am ready?

-- Touchscreen Reboot: Hold your foot down on the brake while holding the two scroll wheel buttons (around 20 seconds) on the steering wheel until the Tesla ‘T’ appears on the touchscreen.
+- Touchscreen Reboot: Hold the two scroll wheel buttons (around 20 seconds) on the steering wheel until the Tesla ‘T’ appears on the touchscreen.

 How do I troubleshoot issues with media playback after a software update?